vk2kvp/GD77-codeplug/README.md

 - Reset the VFO channels turning off Digital parameters to overcome auto transmit bug.
 - Created zone for Analogue SA (Adelaide analogue repeaters)
 - Created "SA Anlg Scan" channel and scan list Analogue SA for Adelaide & SE SA analogue repeaters.

+<b>Release Notes - GD77_All_AU_DMR+analog_v0.5</b>
+- Created scan lists for ACT and NSW repeaters and set the corresponding "Scan" channel to auto scan.
+Added the appropriate scan list to all channels with 2x as prefix in channel name.
+- Identified an issue with the 15th scan list where it would not hold the channels added.
+Instead the channels would revert to ones earlier in the channel list.
+No further scan lists added.